Lopez vs Lopez: Casting

-On April 6, 2022, Selenis Leyva, Brice Gonzalez and Matt Shively were cast in main roles for the pilot.
-Two weeks later, Laci Mosley and Kiran Deol were cast in recurring roles for the pilot.
+On April 6, 2022, Selenis Leyva, Al Madrigal, Brice Gonzalez and Matt Shively were cast in main roles for the pilot.
+Two weeks later, Laci Mosley and Aparna Nancherla were cast in recurring roles for the pilot.

+Filming

+Lopez vs Lopez was filmed at Universal Studios Hollywood in Universal City, California, but it is set in Los Angeles, California.

 Release

-The series premiered on November 4, 2022 on NBC.